-You should submit the request in writing to Data Protection, Rutland County Council, Catmose, Oakham, Rutland, LE15 6HP
+If you write to us, please send it to: Data Protection, Rutland County Council, Catmose, Oakham, Rutland, LE15 6HP

 We will need to see proof of your identity before we are able to deal with your request.

-- Confirmation that your data is being processed;
+- we will confirm whether your data is being used

-- other supplementary information (this is contained in the relevant Privacy Notice)
+- other further information (this is explained in the Privacy Notice)

 The fee would be explained to you in advance.
 It would be based on the administrative cost of providing the information.

-What if the request is manifestly unfounded or excessive?
+What if my request is seen as manifestly unfounded or excessive (unreasonable)?

-Where requests are manifestly unfounded or excessive, in particular because they are repetitive, we can:
+Where requests are seen as unreasonable by the council, particularly because they are repetitive, we can:

-- Charge a reasonable fee taking into account the administrative costs of providing the information; or
+- Charge a reasonable fee based on the administrative costs of providing the information; or

-- Ask you to specify the information the request relates to or
+- Ask you to tell us the information the request is about or

 - Refuse to respond.

-Where we refuse to respond to a request, we will explain why.
-You will have the right to complain to the Information Commissioner if we do refuse to respond.
+If we refuse to respond to a request, we will explain why.
+You will have the right to complain to the Information Commissioner if we refuse to respond to you.

-When we receive a request for information, we must make sure you are who you say you are.
-Unless the staff handling your request know and recognise you, we need to see proof of your identity.
+When you ask us for information, we must make sure you are who you say you are.
+Unless the staff dealing with your request know and recognise you, we need to see proof of your identity.
 This will include proof of: